-- Occur as a result of the lease sales as an "impact-producing factor."
-BOEM uses "impact-producing factor" as a term of art and defines it to mean "an activity or process, as a result of a proposed lease sale, that could cause impacts on the environmental or socioeconomic setting."
-Impact-producing factors, as defined by BOEM, include activities or processes that are routine (e.g., drilling a well or operating a pipeline), as well as those that are accidental or unexpected (e.g., an oil spill, spill response, or vessel collision). - factors that could result from a lease sale depending on a number of elements, including, specifically, the price of oil, the cost of development, and "factors that influence oil and gas product-price."
+125. BOEM characterized each of the different types of activity or process that could occur as a result of the lease sales as an "impact-producing factor."
+BOEM uses "impact-producing factor" as a term of art and defines it to mean "an activity or process, as a result of a proposed lease sales, that could cause impacts on the environmental or socioeconomic setting."

+Impact-producing factors, as defined by BOEM, include activities or processes that are routine (e.g., drilling a well or operating a pipeline), as well as those that are accidental or unexpected (e.g., an oil spill, spill response, or vessel collision).

+126. BOEM created different "scenarios" of activity levels for all impact-producing factors that could result from a lease sale depending on a number of elements, including, specifically, the price of oil, the cost of development, and "factors that influence oil and gas product-price."
 BOEM forecast the activity levels that could occur under different scenarios by varying the values of the elements used in the forecast; for example, by using a higher or lower price of oil.
 BOEM evaluated a "low activity scenario" and a "high activity scenario" for each of the action alternatives.
 In turn, BOEM used those scenarios to evaluate the context and intensity of the sale's environmental impacts.
-A greater level of an impact-producing factor by definition will result in a greater magnitude of environmental impacts from that factor. - 136.
-A significant cost of development is the royalty rate a lessee must pay the federal treasury for extracted oil or gas.
+A greater level of an impact-producing factor by definition will result in a greater magnitude of environmental impacts from that factor.

+127. A significant cost of development is the royalty rate a lessee must pay the federal treasury for extracted oil or gas.
 A lower royalty rate reduces the cost of development.
-A lower cost of development increases the amount of oil and gas exploration, discovery, development, and production activities [OCS oil and gas activity] expected to occur and therefore the levels of the impact-producing factors. - 137.
-The royalty rate also influences the oil and gas product-price.
+A lower cost of development increases the amount of oil and gas exploration, discovery, development, and production activities ("oil and gas activity") expected to occur and therefore the levels of the impact-producing factors.

+128. The royalty rate also influences the oil and gas product-price.
 Cost savings due to a lower royalty rate can be passed on to the consumer, resulting in a lower product-price.
-A lower product-price will result in higher oil and gas demand, thereby increasing the amount of OCS oil and gas activity expected to occur and, consequently, the levels of the impact-producing factors.
+A lower product-price will result in higher oil and gas demand, thereby increasing the amount of oil and gas activity expected to occur and, consequently, the levels of the impact-producing factors.